Table of Contents[Hide][Show]

-The oldest soyfoods, miso and tofu date back only about 2,500 years.
-Contrary to popular belief, soy was not eaten as a food 5,000 years ago, but it was highly regarded for its role in crop rotation.”
+The oldest soyfoods, miso and tofu [bean curd] date back only about 2,500 years.
+Contrary to popular belief, soy was not eaten as a food 5,000 years ago, but it was highly regarded for its role in crop rotation.

-Green and Natural Doesn’t Always Equal Healthy
+Green and Natural But Not Healthy

 Some of the most worrisome animal studies to date that should give any edamame lover pause include: